 Setting Up Page Logic

-After creating at least one question of the above types as the trigger and then a follow-up page as the target that will be shown upon the respondent clicking on a specific answer in the 'trigger' question, you are ready to set up your logic rules.
+After creating at least one compatible question as the trigger and then a follow-up page as the target that will be shown upon the respondent clicking on a specific answer in the 'trigger' question, you are ready to set up your logic rules.

-2. Go to the Logic tab and set up your logic conditions using the logic builder under Show/When Rule.
+- Go to the Logic tab and set up your logic conditions using the logic builder under Logic Rule.

-a.
-First, select a question from the current page or a previous page that will be used in the IF part of the rule.
+- First, select a question from a previous page that will be used in the IF part of the rule.
 In the case of a grid question, you will choose a specific row of the grid to use.

-b.
-Select the operator that will be used to evaluate the question.
+- Select the operator that will be used to evaluate the question.
 After you select your question, the system will apply the recommended operator for the question type you selected.
-For example, if the question you selected has preset answers, such as a radio button question, SurveyGizmo will switch to the operator "is one of the following answers" along with a list of the possible answers from your selected question:
+For example, if the question you selected has preset answers, such as a radio button question, SurveyGizmo will switch to the operator is one of the following answers along with a list of the possible answers from your selected question:

-The above pictured rule can be read as, "If Question #1, 'What is your gender?' is Male, then show the page."
+The above pictured rule can be read as, "If Question #5, 'Would you like to be contacted to discuss your feedback?' is Yes, then show the page."

-3. Click Save Page and test that your logic is set up.
+- Click Save Page to finish.
+Now is a good time to test that your logic is set up correctly.

 This page will now be hidden by default and will only show when the conditions you set up are met!